TheDanishDynamo/thedanishdynamo.github.io/python-vs-powershell.md

 # Python vs PowerShell

-A comparison and integration guide as of March 2020
+An opinionated comparison and integration guide as of March 2020.
+While certain capabilities are possible, only the common or popular capabilities are mentioned.

 | Point | Python | PowerShell | References |
 |:-:|:-:|:-:|:-:|